Arunvijay28/Mentoring-system/README.md

 ### Hash Table
 To store the login credentials of Mentee,Mentor,Manager .
 The reason for choosing Hash Table rather than dictionary is because of the time complexity as the average time complexity of Hash Table is O(1)

+### Arrays
+1-Dimensional Array to store CAT-1 and CAT-2 marks of the students

 ## Visualization

 ### Manager side